arjunnayak/RapidCast/README.md

   - Notifications
   - Scrollable text (for long podcast titles titles)

-Additional Notes/Logs
+Current Issues
+- Algorithm only provides the latest podcast (Should implement random algorithm as well) Additional Notes/Logs

 1. [4/8/16] HUGE Bug (still in testing): when generating random integers (used to be 1 - 25) to pick from list of "top 25" from each category, sometimes we wouldn't even receive 25 podcast channels; the random integer would be larger than the actual list, thus giving us an empty lookupID.